 The Metroidvania style of gameplay focuses on free exploration of one large 2D open world.
-It is so named as a portmanteau of "Metroid" and "Castlevania" as the style is largely attributed to the Metroid and Castlevania franchises.
+It is so named as a portmanteau of "Metroid" and "Castlevania" as the style was largely popularized by the Metroid and Castlevania franchises.

-The first Metroidvania-style games were released for Japanese computer platforms in 1985: the relatively obscure Sharp X1 game Brain Breaker and the more popular NEC PC-88 game Xanadu: Dragon Slayer II.
-The following year, this style of gameplay was refined and popularized by the original Metroid, released for the NES in August 1986.
-The second Castlevania game Vampire Killer, released for the MSX2 in October 1986, used this open-ended style of gameplay, which was further refined by Castlevania II: Simon's Quest for the NES in 1987, before later Castlevania games reverted back to a more linear style of gameplay.
-A major milestone for the Metroidvania style came with Super Metroid on the SNES.
+In 1986, this style of gameplay was introduced to consoles by the original Metroid, released for the NES in August 1986.
+The second Castlevania game Vampire Killer, released for the MSX2 in October 1986, also used this open-ended style of gameplay, which was further refined by Castlevania II: Simon's Quest for the NES in 1987, before later Castlevania games reverted back to a more linear style of gameplay.
+A later milestone for the Metroidvania style was Super Metroid on the SNES.
 Its refinements to the formula was later borrowed and further proliferated by Castlevania: Symphony of the Night and its portable sequels based on the same format.

 The game world in a Metroidvania game is designed in a non-linear fashion, allowing players to explore the world.
 However, there are usually limitations to a player's exploration, such as out-of-reach areas or areas blocked by an obstacle only destructible by a certain attack.
 Such limitations are subject to completing certain objectives or finding new tools, and backtracking to and revisiting older areas are hallmarks of this style of game.
 There are other free exploration designs besides the Metroidvania, and it could be argued that the original Legend of Zelda had an incredibly similar design mindset.
 The primary difference is the camera view.
 Most games that allow free exploration use a 3D or overhead (a.k.a. top-down) view.
 In the case of a Metroidvania game design, the layout is that of a side-scroller.
 In addition to being a side-scroller, it is the first game type that allowed the player to explore both right and left in addition to climbing upward and falling down.